rafitanujaya/tokopedia-play/README.md

   ]
   ```

-  ### GET api/videos/:videoID/products
+  ### GET api/:videoID/products

-This API will return a list of comments that are related to the video with the specified id.
+This API will return a list of product that are related to the video with the specified id.

 - URL Params:
   - required: `videoID=[string]`